Leo-GG/Clustering/README.md

 # TO DO

 * Allow for full Hierarchical clustering generation, generating a full dendogram
+* Refactor the output generation, currently it is all crumped in main.cpp
+* Refactor the clustering process
-* Distribute the function implementations on main.cpp to separate files
+* Optimize the SPICKER code (follow comments on the code)